adamedx/autographps-sdk/ROADMAP.md

 * Add equivalent of -Token option to new-graphconnection and connect-graph -- this sets token from external source
 * Make verbose output more readable
 * Document strange splatting behavior with noteproperty
+* New-GraphApplicationCertificate with -noupload option
-* Rename New-GraphApplicationCertificate to Set-GraphApplicationCertificate?
+* Set-GraphApplicationCertificate to set to an existing certificate

 * Add $ref?